Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

-- Indoors, the connector at the end of the flex of a kettle is left in water on a sink while plugged in.
+- Indoors, the connector at the end of the flex of a kettle is left in the water on a sink while plugged in.

-What Type of RCD Should I Choose?
+What Type of GFCI Should I Choose?

-Another alternative is to replace the socket outlet you use for powering outdoor equipment with a version which has integrated RCD protection.
-Yet another option is an RCD "plug".
+Another alternative is to replace the socket outlet you use for powering outdoor equipment with a GFCI outlet version that has integrated protection.
+Yet another option is a GFCI "plug".
 This can be wired to the power cord of an appliance as a replacement for the standard plug.

 If you plug the adaptor into a socket at the end of the extension lead, the adaptor won't give any protection if for instance you cut through the insulation of the extension lead and expose a live conductor.

-Even if you do have an RCD at the panel, it's no harm using an RCD adapter on your extension lead as added insurance when working outdoors, just in case the primary device fails.
-Both the RCD at the fusebox and RCD adapters have test buttons.
+Even if you do have a GFCI at the panel, it's no harm using a GFCI adapter on your extension lead as added insurance when working outdoors, just in case the primary device fails.
+Both the GFCI at the fusebox and GFCI adapters have test buttons.
 These should be pressed regularly to ensure they are working properly (just like the way you press the button on your smoke alarm to test it)

 If you do work in other people's homes and use power tools or other electrical equipment in damp conditions, you don't know whether their electrical installation is safe and up to scratch, so it's a good idea to have one of these fitted to your extension cable.

 FAQs About Electricity